Allergen Processing FAQs

 Do you test the final product for allergens?

-The final product is not tested for allergens other than gluten.
+The final product is not tested for allergens other than gluten and soy.

 Has your facility ever had any cases of allergic reactions to an allergen-free product made there?

 To date, there has never been any allergic reactions stemming from any allergen-free products (including ours) made at our manufacturing facility.